KevinWang94/KevinWang94.github.io/_posts/2016-06-09-SovietSatellites4.md

 back to Bishkek and then from there to Almaty, again making the chaotic border crossing.

 Our adventures in Kazakhstan weren't quite done though.
-We went to this somewhat swanky place for dinner, and managed to run out of local currency, which was quite embarassing.
+We had seen all these signs around Almaty for McDonald's, so we went searching for one, as I especially enjoy international McDonald's.
+Unfortunately, we ended up at what was apparently their corporate office instead of a food-serving location.
+We were told that real establishments had sadly not yet arrived.
+So instead, we went to this somewhat swanky place for dinner, and managed to run out of local currency, which was quite embarassing.
 The meal was even quite affordable by American standards: around $10 each.
 But given that all our other meals had been less than half that,